-Each student was tasked to create two digital pieces that communicate the definitions of a pair of homographs (words that share the same spelling and pronunciation but differ in meaning) by engaging the audience in meaningful experiences.
-We used only the letters in the words, time, motion, sound, and interaction to communicate.
+I created two digital pieces that communicate the definitions of a pair of homographs (words that share the same spelling and pronunciation but differ in meaning).
+I used only the letters in the words, time, motion, sound, and interaction to communicate.

 My heteronym is the word evening.
 I chose my 2 definitions to be:

 - verb: to make or become even.

 - noun: the time of the day between daytime and night or between sunset and bedtime.
 There is no precise definition in terms of clock time, but it is considered to start around 6 p.m. and to last until nighttime.

 Credits for Sounds:

 My initial idea for evening 1 is to have the letters slightly uneven to begin with, and have them shift upwards and downwards on to the baseline as the user hovers the mouse over the letters.